eyereasoner/Notation3-By-Example/examples/policies/README.md

 The [EYE](https://github.com/josd/eyehttps://github.com/josd/eye) RDF Surfaces process will load all N3 data, and simultaneously validate and compile the policy rules.
 The output will defined by the policies.

-When running `test.sh` you should get as output:
+When running `test_valid.sh` you should get as output:

 ```
 @prefix : <http://example.org/ns#>.